Khuzaʽa, Khan Yunis

 Khuza'a (خزاعة) is a Palestinian town in the Khan Yunis Governorate in the southern Gaza Strip.
-According to the Palestinian Central Bureau of Statistics, Khuza'a had a population of 9,700 inhabitants.
+According to the Palestinian Central Bureau of Statistics, Khuza'a had a population of 11,388 inhabitants in 2017.

 The town of Khuza'a is around 500 metres from the Green Line.
+It has been repeatedly damaged as a result of the Israeli–Palestinian conflict, most recently during the Gaza war.